Nepiki/Guides/Soul-Blazer-(SNES).md

 _Get the Sword of Life.
 You're on a mission from God._
 </pre></big>

-Story-related.
 Triggers right after opening the chest in the tutorial area.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/214191.png">

 <big><pre>